eberban/eberban/books/tour/src/grammar/numbers.md

 Numbers are important to communicate and serve many purposes.
-Eberban numbers are expressed as a chain of __TI__ particles (any particles starting with _t-_), which can optionaly contain separators and a terminator starting with _d-_ to make more advanced numbers.
+Eberban numbers are expressed as a chain of __TI__ particles (any particles starting with _t-_), which can optionaly contain separators and a terminator starting with _j-_ to make more advanced numbers.

 ## Digits